xNythal/discord-music-bot/README.md

-# 🎧 DiscordMusicBot — Modular, Secure, and Showcase-Ready
+# 🎧 discord-music-bot — Modular, Secure, and Showcase-Ready

 This repository demonstrates a production-level Discord bot for music playback, designed as a proof-of-skill project.
 It emphasizes modular architecture, secure configuration handling, and flexible setup to support customization and scalability.